Skip to main content

-That’s really the heart of it.
-Because Pentecost isn’t just about wind or fire — it is about ordinary people being transformed when the Holy Spirit came upon them (Acts 2).
+That is really the heart of it.
+Because Pentecost is not just about wind or fire.
+It is about ordinary people being transformed when the Holy Spirit came upon them (Acts 2).

 And once you begin to see it that way, it becomes a lot more than a church word we politely nod along to.